Bourne (franchise)

-The Bourne franchise consists of action-thriller installments based on the character Jason Bourne, created by author Robert Ludlum.
-The franchise includes five films and a spin-off prequel/sequel television series.
+The Bourne franchise consists of action thriller installments based on the character Jason Bourne, created by author Robert Ludlum.
+The franchise includes five films and a spin-off television series.
 The overall plot centers around Jason Bourne, a CIA assassin suffering from dissociative amnesia, portrayed by Matt Damon.

 All three of Ludlum's novels were adapted for the screen, featuring Matt Damon as the title character in each.
 Doug Liman directed The Bourne Identity (2002) and Paul Greengrass directed The Bourne Supremacy (2004), The Bourne Ultimatum (2007), and Jason Bourne (2016).
-Tony Gilroy co-wrote each film except for Jason Bourne and directed The Bourne Legacy (2012).
+Tony Gilroy wrote or co-wrote each film except for Jason Bourne and directed The Bourne Legacy (2012).

 Damon chose not to return for the fourth film, The Bourne Legacy, which introduces a new main character, Aaron Cross (Jeremy Renner), a Department of Defense operative who runs for his life because of Bourne's actions in Ultimatum.
 The character of Jason Bourne does not appear in Legacy, but mention of his name and pictures of Damon as Bourne are shown throughout the film.
 Damon returned for the fifth installment, Jason Bourne.
+Although the first three films are titled the same as the source novels, the stories of all five in the series are original being only conceptually inspired by the books.

-The Bourne series has received generally positive critical reception and grossed over billion.
-Unlike many contemporary action series, it is distinguished by its use of real stunt work, in contrast to the growing use of computer-generated imagery in action scenes.
+The Bourne series has received generally positive critical reception and grossed over US$1.6 billion.
+Notoriously, the franchise is also famous for establishing post-9/11 gritty realism tone, heavy use of shaky cam cinematography and frenetic editing techniques (abetted by Greengrass' style) in modern filmmaking, most of which influenced action films around the late 2000s to the early 2010s.